szczyglis-dev/py-gpt/README.md

 ## Adding custom LLMs via Langchain

-To add a new model using the Langchain wrapper in **PYGPT**, insert the model's configuration details into the `models.json` file.
+To add a new model using the Langchain wrapper in **PyGPT**, insert the model's configuration details into the `models.json` file.
 This should include the model's name, its supported modes (either `chat`, `completion`, or both), the LLM provider (which can be either e.g. `OpenAI` or `HuggingFace`), and, if you are using a `HuggingFace` model, an optional `API KEY`.

 Example of models configuration - `models.json`: